MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 - Resolved an issue where the installation package was sometimes hanging indefinitely during product updates
 - Resolved an issue where the product sometimes was incorrectly detecting files inside the quarantine folder
-- Performance improvements & other Product improvements
+- Performance improvements & other product improvements

 ### May-2022 (Build: 101.66.54 | Release version: 20.122041.16654.0)